To my one and only silly Badger,

 With that said, you LOVE to play with cars and trucks and trains.
 You’ve always loved to lay down and play and you still love to do this–especially with the truck and boat (you love to back it up or sit on it and pretend to drive.
 You call it the Trailblazer and often ask where it is.

 Over the summer, you’ve also gotten really good at riding your Strider bike.
 You regularly pick up your feet and glide down the driveway and scoot all the way down to the stop sign and back and just really enjoy riding your bike!
-You love to be outside running around, playing on the swing set, playing in the pool or watertable or going for walks!
+You love to be outside running around, playing on the swing set, playing in the pool or at the watertable or going for walks!

 At 2.5 years old, you know all of your colors and are VERY particular about them.
 Blue and Green are your favorites and you request/demand that you use those colors for your plates or bowls.
 We’ll be walking down the stairs in the morning and you’ll request, ‘Mommy, please have a green bowl?’
 I usually abide by your requests, but occasionally I’ll say no as I’ve already poured the milk and you fall apart into a tantrum on the floor and have been known to take the food and throw it.
 Terrible Twos I tell ya!